-St Andrew’s church, Hornchurch will celebrate the 75thAnniversary of VJ Day by ringing the church bells.
+St Andrew’s church, Hornchurch celebrated the 75thAnniversary of VJ Day by ringing the church bells.

-After observing the 2 minute silence at 11am, alternate bells will be rung for 15 minutes to mark the occasion.
+After observing the 2 minute silence at 11am, alternate bells were rung for 15 minutes to mark the occasion.

 Interviews and stories

-We have been asking you to send us messages of remembrance and thanks for the sacrifices made by all those who served in the Armed Forces, or supported them, during the Second World War.
+We asked you to send us messages of remembrance and thanks for the sacrifices made by all those who served in the Armed Forces, or supported them, during the Second World War.

 You can read the stories here.